afrid0315/aws-azure-devops-interview_questions/kubernetes/README.md

 #### 39. What is Helm?

 **Answer**.
 Helm is a package manager for Kubernetes that simplifies the deployment and management of applications.
 It uses charts, which are packages of pre-configured Kubernetes resources, to define, install, and upgrade even complex applications.
 Helm streamlines the process of managing Kubernetes manifests, making it easier to share, version, and deploy applications consistently.

+#### 40. When you create a new version of your Docker image, what steps do you follow?

+#### 41. Have you ever worked with horizontal pod autoscaling (HPA) in Kubernetes?
+If so, how do you set it up?

+#### 42. Explain the purpose of persistent storage in Kubernetes and why it's needed.

+**Answer**.
+Persistent storage in Kubernetes is crucial for preserving data beyond the lifecycle of individual pods.
+It ensures that data persists even if a pod or node fails, enabling stateful applications.
+Persistent Volume Claims (PVCs) simplify storage management by abstracting underlying storage details, providing dynamic provisioning, and facilitating easier scaling and data persistence for applications.

+#### 43. Describe a scenario where you would use Persistent Volumes (PVs) and Persistent Volume Claims (PVCs) in Kubernetes.

+#### 44. How do you manage secrets in your Kubernetes project, and what role does Kubernetes Secret play?

+#### 45. Can you explain a scenario where you would use a service mesh in Kubernetes, especially in terms of authentication and authorization?

+#### 46. Why are Pod Security Policies important in Kubernetes, and how would you implement them to enhance security?

+#### 47. Do you work with resource limits and resource quotas in your Kubernetes setup?
+If yes, how do you set them up?

+#### 48. How would you implement horizontal pod scaling based on custom metrics specific to your application's performance indicators?

+#### 49. Explain a scenario where pod priority and premption in Kubernetes would be useful, and have you ever implemented this?

+#### 50. In what situations would you use StatefulSets in Kubernetes, and what benefits do they offer over Deployments?

+**Answer**.
+I would use StatefulSets in Kubernetes for stateful applications that require stable network identities and persistent storage.
+StatefulSets provide ordered and unique pod identifiers, ensuring predictable hostnames and persistent volumes for each replica.
+This is beneficial for databases, distributed systems, or applications with specific node dependencies.
+StatefulSets offer stronger guarantees for stateful workload orchestration compared to Deployments.

+#### 51. How can you change the number of replicas for a ReplicaSet in Kubernetes, and what should you check for if the replicas are not scaling as expected?